 What is a Pre-Existing Condition?

-A pre-existing condition is some type of injury or illness that existed before you were in the car or truck accident.
+A pre-existing condition is some type of injury or illness that existed before you were in a car or truck accident.
 Some illnesses are unlikely to be made worse by a crash.
 Others, however, can be made much worse.
 The following are examples of some existing injuries that could be made worse in an auto accident:

 - Brain injuries

 - Herniated discs

 - Back injuries